 Restoration Hall Veteran Housing Sustainability Initiative

-A self-replenishing model to move veterans from homelessness to homeownership
+A self- replenishing housing model moving veterans from homelessness to homeownership

 Logo of Restoration Hall Inc. with a blue door icon and text in red and blue stating, 'Our doors are always open to those who bravely served our country.'